drts01/notes/stackedit/Giving Interview.md

  - Have you manged a fleet or cluster of servers?
 	 - SSH + scripts
 	 - Config Managment
- - What are linux container?
+ - What are Linux container?
- - Walk through an example of toubleshooting a service
+ - Walk through an example of troubleshooting a service

 ## Soft